-Every six years we are required under the Local Electoral Act 2002 to review our representation arrangements – this is where we look at the structure of our elected members and how they are elected.
+Under the Local Electoral Act 2002, a representation review looks at our representation arrangements – the structure of our elected members and how they are elected.

 Specifically, a representation review looks at:

-At the 2018 review, Council decided to keep the current arrangements: 15 Councillors and the Mayor, all of whom are to be elected on a city-wide basis (that is, by the electors of the city as a whole), with no wards, and no community boards.
+Our current arrangements are: 15 councillors and a mayor, all of whom were to be elected on a city-wide basis (that is, by the electors of the city as a whole), with no community boards.